Nafets1991/markdown-portfolio/_includes/05-emphasis.md

 **My personal Skils and attributes**

-1. Fast learner
+- Fast learner
-2. Can Code
+- Can Code
-3. Asseritive
+- Asseritive
-   1.Can work well with People
+   - Can work well with People
-   2.Resolve Conflicts fast
+   - Resolve Conflicts fast
-4. Very Approachable
+- Very Approachable
-5. Fun to be around 😄
+- Fun to be around 😄